lmelard/cub3d/README.md

 # Project Overview

 Cub3D is a tribute to the iconic 90's first-person shooter game "Wolfenstein 3D."
-This project is not just about gaming nostalgia but also an exploration into the world of ray-casting technology.
+It's purpose was to recreate our own version of the game in C language exploring the world of ray-casting technology.

 # 🧱 Building and Running the Game

 ## Requirements: